 Your child might be reluctant to answer your questions.
 This could be due to poor auditory processing skills.
 They may not be able to accurately notice the difference between sounds.
 Their brains will be busy trying to figure out what you asked them, so they can’t answer you immediately.

-Children with weak sequencing skills may not be able to retell a story in a logical sequence.
+People with weak sequencing skills may not be able to retell a story in a logical sequence.

 Children and teens will have a difficult time in school if one or more of these cognitive skills is deficient.